npazosmendez/branchsearch/README.md

 `-p`: It checkouts to the selected branch and executes a `git pull`
     immediately afterwards.
-`-f`: It executes a `git fetch` _before_ showing the branches to be selected.
+`-u`: It executes a `git fetch` _before_ showing the branches to be selected.
 It's useful to update branches before diplay.

 ![example](img.gif)